James Allen – Program Manager, Education Services

 Ann Maouyo – Summer Teaching Artist

-Ann serves as an assistant visual arts instructor for PLANarts.
+Ann serves as the visual arts instructor for PLANarts.
 She has written English language arts curricula for underserved youth for the past twenty years with a Johns Hopkins University program.
 A longtime member of Faith Christian Fellowship Church, Ann serves as a member of the Women’s Leadership Team, women’s Bible study leader, and adult Sunday school teacher.
 Ann holds a BA in French and a graduate diploma in French African literature.
 She is currently pursuing an MA in Christian Thought at Gordon Conwell Theological Seminary.

 Alissa Rogers – Summer Programs Supervisor